dmis-lab/PerceiverCPI/README.md

 have been proposed in this regard.
 Recently, two types of models have accomplished promising results in exploiting molecular information: graph convolutional neural networks that construct a learned molecular representation from a graph structure (atoms and bonds), and neural networks that can be applied to compute on descriptors or fingerprints of molecules.
 However, the superiority of one method over the other is yet to be determined.
-Recent studies have endeavored to aggregate information that is extracted from compounds and proteins to form the CPI task.
-Nonetheless, these approaches use simple concatenation to combine them, which cannot fully capture the interaction between such information.
+Modern studies have endeavored to aggregate information that is extracted from compounds and proteins to form the CPI task.
+Nonetheless, these approaches have used a simple concatenation to combine them, which cannot fully capture the interaction between such information.

 Results: We propose the Perceiver CPI network, which adopts a cross-attention mechanism to improve the learning ability of the representation of drug and target interactions and exploits the rich information obtained from extended-connectivity fingerprints to improve the performance.
 We evaluated Perceiver CPI on three main datasets, Davis, KIBA, and Metz, to compare the performance of our proposed model with that of state-of-the-art methods.
-The proposed method achieved satisfactory performance and exhibited significant improvements over previous approaches in all experiments.
+The proposed method achieved satisfactory performance and exhibited significant improvements over previous approaches in all experiments

 ![image](https://user-images.githubusercontent.com/32150689/169429361-cee1031f-fef3-43a6-9220-943fa21de233.png)